Chnapy/floating_text/README.md

 ### HTML data

 In HTML your elements have to have the class `floating_text` (class names can be changed) when they are targeted by the `float()` js function.
-The class `run-animation` is necessary for animation running, but it can be add (and remove) at any moment.
+The class `run-animation` is necessary for animation running, but it can be add (and remove) at any moment to control the running state.
 ```HTML
 		<div class="floating_text run-animation" id="example-1">
 			Example1 floating text (duration: 1s/keyframe [default value]) (translate: 2px/keyframe [default value])